RKMlab/perf/README.md

 The details of each option are given below:

 ### `-i or --input`
-**Expects:** *FILENAME*<br>
+**Expects:** *FILE*<br>
 **Default:** *None*<br>
 This is the only required argument for the program.
 The input file must be a valid FASTA file.
 PERF uses [Biopython's](http://biopython.org/wiki/SeqIO) FASTA parser to read the input files.
 It accepts both single-line and multi-line sequences.
 Files with multiple sequences are also valid.
 To see more details about the FASTA format, see [this page](http://bioperl.org/formats/sequence_formats/FASTA_sequence_format).

 ### `-o or --output`
-**Expects:** *FILENAME*<br>
+**Expects:** *STRING (to be used as filename)*<br>
-**Default:** *Input Filname + _perf.tsv (see below)*<br>
+**Default:** *Input Filename + _perf.tsv (see below)*<br>
 The output is a tab-delimited file, with one SSR record per line.
 If this option is not provided, the default output filename will the same as the input filename, with its extension replaced with '_perf.tsv'.
-For example, if the input filename is `mySeq.fa`, the default output filename will be `mySeq_perf.tsv`.
+For example, if the input filename is `my_seq.fa`, the default output filename will be `my_seq_perf.tsv`.
 If the input filename does not have any extension, `_perf.tsv` will be appended to the filename.
 Please note that even in the case of no identified SSRs, the output file is still created (therefore overwriting any previous file of the same name) but with no content in the file.

 The output columns follow the [BED](https://genome.ucsc.edu/FAQ/FAQformat.html) format.
 The details of the columns are given below: